lab-ml/remote/readme.md

 ## 👩‍🔬 Jobs

-Jobs are processes that are run with `nohup`.
+Jobs are processes run with `nohup`.
 These can run on the remote computers in background without streaming outputs over SSH.
 The `stderr` and `stdout` of jobs will be piped to files and can be synchronized back to  the local computer using rsync.
 `labml_remote` has commands to list, watch and kill jobs.